-San Luis Obispo County Public Works performs, among other activities, services related to administration and operation of various water and wastewater wholesale and retail facilities, as well as long term master water planning.
-Consistent with these activities, the County Public Works is the lead agency for the 2014 San Luis Obispo County Integrated Regional Water Management (IRWM) Plan, which covers the San Luis Obispo County Region.
+San Luis Obispo (SLO) County Division of Public Works (DPW) performs, among other activities, services related to administration and operation of various water and wastewater wholesale and retail facilities, as well as long term master water planning.
+Consistent with these activities, the SLO County DPW is the lead agency for the 2014 San Luis Obispo County Integrated Regional Water Management (IRWM) Plan, which covers the SLO County region.

-The San Luis Obispo County IRWM Region received \$1 million in Proposition 84 Round 2 Planning Grant funding in late 2012.
-This funding was set aside for updating the County's 2007 IRWM Plan and for six planning studies, including characterization of the Santa Maria Groundwater Basin, which will help to address key planning needs in the county.
-The County's groundwater basin characterization activities, which are also known as the Santa Maria Groundwater Basin Characterization and Planning Activities Study, are intended to support development of a groundwater flow model and Salt and Nutrient Management Plan for the NCMA and NMMA portions of the Santa Maria Groundwater Basin (FUGRO, 2015).
+The SLO County IRWM Region received \$1 million in Proposition 84 Round 2 Planning Grant funding in late 2012.
+This funding was set aside for updating the County's 2007 IRWM Plan and for six planning studies, including characterization of the SMGB, which will help to address key planning needs in the county.
+The County's groundwater basin characterization activities, which are also known as the SMGB Characterization and Planning Activities Study, are intended to support development of a groundwater flow model and Salt and Nutrient Management Plan for the NCMA and NMMA portions of the SMGB (FUGRO, 2015).

 As part of the County's groundwater basin characterization activities, the NMMA TG provided the County's groundwater basin characterization consultant with various data, including, but not limited to, lithologic (well) logs, geophysical logs, and pump efficiency and aquifer test results.
 And, NCSD and GSWC provided access in 2014 for aquifer testing of selected wells during execution of the groundwater basin characterization activities.
-The TG subsequently provided comments on draft versions of the Santa Maria Groundwater Basin Characterization and Planning Activities Study report, which will be made available to the public and the TG in January 2016.
+The TG subsequently provided comments on draft versions of the SMGB Characterization and Planning Activities Study report, which were made available to the public and the TG in January 2016.